dcshiller/gitnav/README.md

 merged, you will see a y/n confirm response in the message log below the branchs.

-Pressing 't' will toggle between sorting by branch name and sorting by last commit date.
+Pressing 't' will toggle between sorting by branch name, last visit, and last commit date.

 Pressing 'd' will display date and author data for each branch.